8 calm dog breeds with a relaxed outlook on life

-The idea of calm dog breeds isn’t an obvious one.
+Do calm dog breeds really exist?
 When we first think about dogs, we instantly picture bouncy, energetic pups that are filled with uncontainable excitement, but what about those with the opposite disposition?

-When you think of 'calm', you may be picturing a canine who loves nothing more than a good snooze, but actually it refers to the ability to maintain composure in, often, challenging situations.
-This means that they react to stimuli – such as sounds, smells, or objects – in a controlled way, commonly without lunging, growling, or exhibiting any signs of stress.
+When you think of ‘calm’ you may picture a canine who loves nothing more than a good snooze, but actually it refers to a dog’s all-round qualities – for example, the ability to maintain composure in challenging situations.
+This means that calm dog breeds react to stimuli – such as sounds, smells, or objects – in a more docile than average manner, commonly without lunging, growling, or exhibiting any signs of stress.

-Of course, there are many factors that influence a dog's personality and behavior, including those carried out by the owner themselves: good handling, plenty of exercise and training is a must for every dog, but in general, calm breeds can make excellent dogs for first-time owners, when it comes to living with children, the elderly, living, and/or working with other animals (such as herders or guardians), or within medical environments, where they often provide support as therapy dogs.
+Of course, many factors influence a dog's personality and behavior, including their owner’s dedication to them.
+Good handling, plenty of exercise and training is a must for every dog, but in general, calm dog breeds can make excellent dogs for first-time owners.
+They also excel when it comes to living with children, the elderly and sharing a home with other animals.
+Calm dog breeds even thrive within medical environments, where you’ll often see crossover between calm breeds and the best therapy dog breeds.

 If you're looking to add one to your home, our round-up of the world’s calmest pooches will put you in the right direction and also give you a bit of advice around getting the best behavior out of your pooch.